 The unitarity requirement tells us that if the Higgs boson mass is above the unitarity constraint then the SM becomes non-perturbative and some new physics should appear at some high scale to restore the unitarity of the theory.
-Demanding the tree-level scattering-matrix unitarity will constrain the scalar potential parameters [].
+Demanding the tree-level scatteringmatrix unitarity will constrain the scalar potential parameters (see examples of the two-Higgs-doublet model in Ref.
+[39] and its singlet extension in Ref.
+[11]).
 Of course, it may be difficult to determine the eigenvalues analytically if the dimension of the scattering matrix is too large.
 But, it is always numerically possible.
-There are also endless ramifications to this subject when dealing with models with an extended Higgs sector [].
+There are also endless ramifications to this subject when dealing with models with an extended Higgs sector.

-To justify the conclusion made in Section 1.1, let us consider again $W_L^+W_L^- \to W_L^+W_L^-$ scattering, assuming there were no Higgs boson.
-In the limit of $m_H^2 \gg s$, we see that:
+To justify the conclusion made in Section 1.1, let us consider again $W_L^+W_L^- \to W_L^+W_L^$ scattering, assuming there were no Higgs boson.
+In the limit of $m_H^2 \gg s$ , we see that: